Alyra07/HabiPet-CCL3/docs/index.md

 ## Views

 - **HomeScreen**: Displays a list of recent habits, a habit calendar, and the `CompleteHabitCard`, where habits can be marked as completed.

 - **PetScreen**: Shows detailed pet stats, animations, and interactions (e.g., tap animation)
   - Clicking “Customize” navigates to `CustomizePetScreen`, where you can set `PetStats.skin` and `PetStats.habitat`.

 - **AddHabitScreen**: Allows users to input new habits and choose repetition, icon, and color

 - **HabitsScreen**: Provides an overview of all habits stored in the database

 - **HabitDetailsView**: Displays a detailed overview of a selected habit (includes an edit button)
   - **EditHabitView**: Enables users to edit or delete the habit

 - **ShopScreen**: Features purchasable skin and habitat items for the PetScreen
   - Purchased items are added to `PetStats.ownedSkins` or `PetStats.ownedHabitats` to save them for later use in `CustomizePetScreen`.

 ## Components

-- **TopHeaderBar**: Contains the logo, heading, and a display for `PetStats.coins`.
+- **TopHeaderBar**: Contains the logo, heading, and a display for `PetStats.coins`

-- **BottomNavBar**: Contains the main navigation routes (Home, Pet, Add Habit, Habits, and Shop).
+- **BottomNavBar**: Contains the main navigation routes (Home, Pet, Add Habit, Habits, and Shop)

 - **RepetitionSelector & IconAndColorSelector**: Used in `AddHabitScreen` and `EditHabitView` to select a predefined habit repetition, icon, and color.
   - If `habit.repetition` is set to "Test", the cooldown for completing a habit is only one minute - that is to efficiently test the habit completion and receive rewards (`petStats.coins`) during a usability test.

 - **HabitListItem**: Used for displaying habits in lists (HomeScreen or HabitsScreen).
 Clicking it navigates to the habit’s details page.

-- **HabitCompleteCard**: Enables users to mark a habit as completed based on its repetition.
+- **HabitCompleteCard**: Enables users to mark a habit as completed based on its repetition

-- **ShopItemCard**: Displays a single shop item with a preview of a skin or habitat in the ShopScreen.
+- **ShopItemCard**: Displays a single shop item with a preview of a skin or habitat in the ShopScreen

-- **PetLevelBar**: A linear progress bar used in the PetScreen to display the pet’s current XP and level.
+- **PetLevelBar**: Linear progress bar used in the PetScreen to display the pet’s current XP and level

 ## Util